-If you are an RN with an associate’s degree or diploma and want to go to graduate school, an RN to Master of Science in Nursing (MSN) may be a good fit.
+If you are an RN with an Associates Degree in Nursing or diploma and want to go to graduate school, an RN to Master of Science in Nursing (MSN) may be a good fit.
 The major sticking point for most Admissions staff at nursing schools is that you have a Registered Nurse license.
 This is a must for basically all RN to MSN programs.

 According to the American Association of Colleges of Nursing (AACN), these programs are increasing rapidly because of demand.
 There are currently hundreds of programs in the United States with at least another 30 in development.

 Admission to an RN to MSN program can be highly competitive.
-You need a current RN license and a good GPA from your previous training program.
+You need a current RN license and it helps to have a good GPA from your previous undergraduate training program.
 You may need to take prerequisite classes in such subjects as English, history, or math before applying.
 Some programs want a pre-screening interview, an essay or personal statement, and letters of recommendation.
 Having a few years of nursing experience under your belt is a plus.